rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 He laughs at fear and is not dismayed; he does not turn back from the sword. ^3922

-Upon him rattle the quiver, the flashing spear, and the javelin. ^3923
+Upon him rattle the quiver, the flashing spear and the javelin. ^3923

 With fierceness and rage he swallows the ground; he cannot stand still at the sound of the trumpet. ^3924

-When the trumpet sounds, he says Aha!
+When the trumpet sounds, he says 'Aha!'
 He smells the battle from afar, the thunder of the captains, and the shouting. ^3925

 Is it by your understanding that the hawk soars and spreads his wings toward the south? ^3926